 Use SLX if you would benefit from a compressed model file

 Whether you use SLX or MDL, Simulink can detect and warn if models contain characters unsupported in the current locale.
 For SLX, you can use the Model Advisor to help you, see Check model for foreign characters.

 You can export (save) a model created with the latest version of the Simulink software in a format used by an earlier version.
 For example, to share a model with colleagues who only have access to a previous version of the Simulink product.

 To export a model in an earlier format:

-In the Simulink Editor, select File > Save.
+In the Simulink Editor, on the Simulation tab, click Save.
 This saves a copy in the latest version of Simulink.
 This step avoids compatibility problems.

-Simulink Editor, select File > Export Model to > Previous Version.
+In the Simulink Editor, on the Simulation tab, select Save > Previous Version.